 During their time in the Quality Academy, participants apply their new skills and knowledge by leading improvement projects within their own organizations.
 We support them along the way by providing individual coaching and support.

 Each project must address one or more dimensions of quality, based on the Health Quality Matrix.
 These projects are having an impact across British Columbia’s health care system – here is a snapshot of the 61 projects by participants in cohorts 12 and 13, broken down by area of care and dimension of quality.

 After each residency, participants in cohorts 12 and 13 were asked to rate their confidence in leading quality and safety initiatives in their organizations:

-The application period for Quality Academy Cohort 19 has now ended.
+The application period for the Quality Academy Cohort 19 has now ended.
 Applications for Cohort 20 will open in December 2019.

 - Download the Quality Academy Executive Sponsor Form.
 Please ensure that both your Executive Sponsor and Direct Supervisor review and sign the form.
-Once completed, save a copy and email as an attachment to firstname.lastname@example.org.
+Once completed, save a copy to be attached to your application form.

 If you are interested in receiving updates and news on Quality Academy, please feel free to sign up for our newsletter.